 This mapy is very tiny (1282), but "finishing" it will be difficult nevertheless.
 It is an experimental map – the point is that all industry is concentrated in one corner of the map, where you can also find large cities, while all resources are scattered across the map.
 The northern part of the map is divided by rivers, while the southern part is mountainous.
 Construction of railways from mines to industry certainly won't be easy, but the biggest problem will be to build a very busy complex in the industrial region.

 You can notice the German town names – the map is very loosely inspired by Germany, but doesn't aim to be geographically correct at all.

 This map was one of the first I ever played and I consider it to be excellent – it is well balanced and the difficulty is just right for a beginner.

-Dinora Islands is an archipelago, where you'll have to choose the right positions for bridges, while inland hills force you to save space.
+Dinora Islands is a jagged archipelago, where you'll have to choose the right positions for bridges, while inland hills force you to save space.
 Thanks to the diverse terrain you are guaranteed to have lots of fun despite its small size (2562).